Jurassic Park III: Critical response

 Entertainment Weekly's Owen Gleiberman, who praised the previous Jurassic Park films, awarded the third film a C grade, writing "Jurassic Park III has no pretensions to be anything more than a goose-bumpy fantasy theme-park ride for kids, but it's such a routine ride.
 Spielberg's wizardry is gone, and his balletic light touch as well, and that gives too much of this 90-minute movie over to the duller-than-dull characters".
 Derek Elley of Variety called the film "an all-action, helter-skelter, don't-forget-to-buy-the-computer-game ride that makes the two previous installments look like models of classic filmmaking".
 Ben Varkontine of PopMatters called it "not as good a ride as the first, but a damn sight better than the second".
 Apollo Movie Guide panned the film as being "almost the same as the first movie" with "no need for new ideas or even a script".
-Empire magazine gave the film 3 stars out of 5, calling it "short, scrappy and intermittently scary".
+Empire gave the film 3 stars out of 5, calling it "short, scrappy and intermittently scary".

 On Ebert and Roeper, Richard Roeper gave it a Thumbs Down while Roger Ebert awarded a Thumbs Up.
 In a subsequent review, Ebert called it "the best blockbuster of the Summer".
-In his review, Ebert gave the film three stars and said it "is not as awe-inspiring as the first film or as elaborate as the second, but in its own B-movie way it's a nice little thrill machine".
+In his written review, Ebert gave the film three stars and said it "is not as awe-inspiring as the first film or as elaborate as the second, but in its own B-movie way it's a nice little thrill machine".
 He also wrote: "I can't praise it for its art, but I must not neglect its craft, and on that basis I recommend it".
-Paleontologist Robert T. Bakker, an early pioneer of the dinosaur-bird connection, said the feather quills added to the Velociraptor for Jurassic Park III "looked like a roadrunner's toupee", but conceded that feathers are difficult subjects for computer animation and speculated that Jurassic Park IV's raptors would have more realistic plumage.
+Paleontologist Robert T. Bakker, an early pioneer of the dinosaur-bird connection, said the feather quills added to the Velociraptor "looked like a roadrunner's toupee", but conceded that feathers are difficult subjects for computer animation and speculated that Jurassic Park IV's raptors would have more realistic plumage.
 Spielberg, according to his spokesman, was "very happy" with Johnston's work on the film.
 In 2002, Crichton said he had not watched the film.
 Some fans of the series were upset with the decision to kill off the T. rex and replace it with a new dinosaur.